Shopify VS Square: Which Is Better?

-By contrast, Square has rolled out two industry-specific apps, both available for a monthly subscription fee.
+By contrast, Square has rolled out three industry-specific apps, both available for a monthly subscription fee.
 The first is called (rather blandly) Square for Retail (read our review).
 This iPad-exclusive app offers a totally redesigned search-and-scan-optimized user interface and advanced inventory reports.
 Square also throws in free, unlimited employee management.
 However, it comes with a $60/month per-register fee, which adds to your costs.

 The second is called Square for Restaurants, and it offers relevant features, such as table mapping, menu creation, delivery integration, and advanced employee management.
 Your first station (which runs on a standard iPad) will cost $60/month, with all subsequent stations costing $40/month.